Looking for help with your list?

 After the IPN is turned off, the PayPal integration is disconnected from Mailchimp.
 The PayPal logo will remain highlighted on the Integrations page in your Mailchimp account, but it is disconnected.

-If you have issues during the setup process, or if new PayPal customers aren't added to your Mailchimp list, take a look at our troubleshooting guide.
+If you have issues during the setup process, or if new PayPal customers aren't added to your Mailchimp audience, take a look at our troubleshooting guide.